Frequently Asked Questions

 Annual increases are given on the anniversary date of when you began the program.
 So if you began the program on September 1st, your increase will be given on September 1st of the next year.
 If you began the program on January 1st, your increase would occur the next January.

 You may apply for an Emory Corporate Card through Emory University Finance division..
-Ultimately you are responsible for the bill, however, upon returning from your conference, bring all your receipts to Glenda Stewart, Program Coordinator in room 1001, 1st floor, Dept. of Biology for Travel Reimbursement.
+Ultimately you are responsible for the bill, however, upon returning from your conference, bring all your receipts to the Senior Program Coordinator for Travel Reimbursement.
 This way your reimbursement to pay your travel expenses should be already in your account by the time the bill arrives.

 July 31st of the each calendar year is the deadline for ordering equipment and supplies with your institutional allotment.
 Any unspent money will not carry forward to the next year and ultimately will be lost.

 The entire group of fellows and administrators come together for lunch once quarterly to discuss successes, problems or concerns, and upcoming events.
-These meetings occur on the 2nd Wednesday, of each quarter.
+The entire group also meets every 2nd Wednesday for the FIRST Fellows Monthly Seminar, where one 2nd or 3rd year fellow develops a presentation to share the progress of their research projects.

 Fellows are given $1000 to spend for travel.
 This will generally cover one or possibly two scientific meetings depending on the location.